oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

 ### Update2 use case

-This use case demonstrates concurrently deploying a domain that is similar to the [Update1 use case](#update1-use-case) domain to the same `sample-domain1-ns` namespace but with a different domain UID, a different WebLogic domain name, and a different WebLogic domain encryption key.
+This use case demonstrates concurrently deploying a domain that is similar to the [Update1 use case](#update1-use-case) domain to the same `sample-domain1-ns` namespace, but with a different domain UID, a different WebLogic domain name, and a different WebLogic domain encryption key.
 It does this by:

-- Using the same image, image model YAML, and application archive as the Initial and Update1 use cases.
+- Using the same image, image model YAML file, and application archive as the Initial and Update1 use cases.
 - Using the same model update ConfigMap source file as the Update1 use case (a data source).
 - Using a different (unique) domain UID, `sample-domain2`, for the new domain.
 - Using a different (unique) domain name, `domain2`, for the different domains.